-- (a) Total intensity and full polar modes for 100/200 MHz BW choices and total intensity mode for 400 MHz BW. - (b) Total intensity narrow bandwidth spectral line modes (details to be specified in the SOP for the GWB) - 2.2.2.
-Beam modes (can be in parallel with the interferometric mode 2.2.1.a): - (a) Total intensity mode for one IA and one PA beam for 100/200/400 MHz BW. - (b) Full polar mode for one PA beam for 100/200/400 MHz BW. - (c) Range of choices for integration time (and number of channels) details specified separately in a table in the SOP for the GWB.
+and total intensity mode for 400 MHz BW (shared risk release).

+- (b) Total intensity narrow bandwidth spectral line modes, with details as specified in the SOP for the GWB (regular release). - 2.2.2.
+Beam modes (can be in parallel with the interferometric modes in 2.2.1): - (a) Total intensity mode for 2 beams (any combination of IA and PA beams) for 100/200 MHz BW choices (regular release mode) and 400 MHz BW (shared risk release). - (b) Option for upto 4 total intensity (IA or PA) beams for 100/200 MHz BW choices (shared risk release). (c) Full polar mode for 2 PA beams for 100/200 MHz BW choices (regular release) and 400 MHz BW (shared risk release). - (d) Range of choices for integration time (and number of channels) details specified separately in a table in the SOP for the GWB.

-2.2.3.
-Common features:
+2.4.
+Common back-end features:

-- (a) Upto 16 K spectral channels for most of the above modes (for extreme combinations of number of channels and integration times, may not work reliably for lack of i/o or recording capabilities). - (b) Phasing of the antennas using standard procedure (additional mode called "wide-band phasing" likely to be available to be specified separately). - (c) Standard power equalisation scheme for balancing the power levels for all working antennas, using the GAB attenuators. - (d) Recommended settings of GAB LO for some "standard modes" of observing for L-band (full band and sub-bands) and 250-500 systems. - NOTE: It is to be understood that not all the modes and combinations specified above have been tested thoroughly, and there may be undiscovered issues in some of these.
-Part of the aim of this uGMRT release is to allow users to exercise the system for a thorough shake-down of the system. - 3.
-Offline data analysis and data back-up: The existing offline programmes such as listscan and gvfits can not be used for the uGMRT data.
-Separate set of offline utilities are made available for converting uGMRT data to FITS format.
-The data acquired will NOT be formally archived in the GMRT Observatory Archive (GOA); the observatory will try, on a best effort basis, to have an informal back-up copy of the data.
-Proposers will thus have the final responsibility of backing up and saving their data from the uGMRT observations.
+- 2.4.1.
+Upto 4 K spectral channels for most of the above modes (regular release); for other extreme combinations of number of channels and integration times (shared risk release) system may not work reliably for lack of adequate i/o or recording capabilities. - (b) Phasing of the antennas using standard procedure (regular release); additional mode called "wideband phasing" likely to be available to be specified separately. - (c) Standard power equalisation scheme for balancing the power levels for all working antennas, using the GAB attenuators (regular release); more advanced power equalisation schemes to facilitate Galactic plane / Galactic centre observations (shared risk release). - (d) Recommended settings of GAB LO for all the "standard modes" of observing for Band-3, Band-4 and Band-5, including full band and all sub-bands (regular release). - NOTE: It is to be understood that not all the modes and combinations specified above under shared risk release have been tested thoroughly, and there may be undiscovered issues in some of these.
+Part of the aim of this uGMRT release is to allow users to exercise the system for a thorough shake-down of such modes. - 3.
+Offline data analysis and data back-up: The existing offline programmes such as listscan and gyfits have been upgraded for making it compatible with the uGMRT data.
+All interferomety data acquired will be formally archived in the GMRT Observatory Archive (GOA).
+Note that beamformer data are presently not archived in GOA, and the user is responsible for their own back-up of such data.
+Though the observatory may record GWB data (for test purposes) for observations approved for the legacy system, the GWB data won't be made available for users of the legacy system.
+However, users with proposals approved for upgraded GMRT can use the data from both GWB and legacy system (GSB).